 Setting goals is important for growth.
 If you're new to setting goals or setting goals in Fellow, this article will give you an overview of the terminology and what you will see when you click into My Objectives.

-***Objectives are an Enterprise Plan beta feature - Message us to gain access***
+***Objectives are an Enterprise Plan feature***

 Note: If you would like to learn more about OKRs in general, check out this blog post about OKRs and KPIs.